Defense Evasion, Red Teaming

 Detection

-The following methods can be used to detect such type of attacks:
+Additionally, you can use the following methods to detect such types of attacks:

-• Monitoring processes, and command-line arguments for actions indicative of hidden artifacts.
+• Monitor processes and command-line arguments for actions that indicate hidden artifacts.

-• Monitoring event and authentication logs for records of hidden artifacts being used.
+• Furthermore, you can monitor event and authentication logs to identify records that show the use of hidden artifacts.

 • Monitoring the file system and shell commands for hidden attribute usage.